Best DJ Software For Beginners in 2024

 All in all, Djay is extremely powerful.
 It has tonnes of features, some classic, some innovative, and also supports a long list of controllers.
 It’s also not as intimidating if it’s your first time opening a DJ app.

-Its filters and EQs might not sound as good as some of the other more pro-level software like Serato, Traktor and rekordbox, but it’s so flexible, and its Neural Mix is so impressive, that if you’re looking to be more of an open-format DJ who plays events and bars rather than just clubs, it’s got to be on your list.
+Its filters and EQs might not sound as good as some of the other more pro-level software like Serato, Traktor and rekordbox, but it’s so flexible, and its Neural Mix is so impressive.
+If you’re looking to be more of an open-format DJ who plays events and bars rather than just clubs, it’s got to be on your list.
 It’s also incredibly affordable, with a free and a Pro version at £48.99 a year.

 Learn